Updated June 28, 2026

-Undergraduate Research Opportunities in Tech: Complete Guide 2025
+Undergraduate Research Opportunities in Tech: 2026

 Discover REU programs, faculty mentors, and research projects in computer science, AI, cybersecurity, and data science.
 Build experience that launches your tech career.